Symbolic Dynamics for the Geodesic Flow on Two-dimensional Hyperbolic Good Orbifolds: A sketch of the construction

-{\eqref{A4}} {condition \eqref{A4}} The examples in the previous sections show that there are subgroups of $\PSL(2,\R)$ satisfying all the requirements we impose on $\Gamma$.
-However, in Section~\ref{example} we provide an example of a geometrically finite subgroup of $\PSL(2,\R)$ of which $\infty$ is a cuspidal point but which does not fulfill \eqref{A4}.
+The previous examples as well as those from \cite{Hilgert_Pohl, Pohl_mcf_Gamma0p, Pohl_mcf_general} show that there are several geometrically finite Fuchsian groups with $\infty$ as cuspidal point and which satisfy the condition \eqref{A4}.
+We now provide an example of a geometrically finite Fuchsian group with $\infty$ as cuspidal point, which does not satisfy \eqref{A4}.

-We now define the precells in $H$.
-Recall that $\mc K = \bigcap_{I\in\IS} \Ext I$.
-In the following definition we implicitely make some assertions about the geometry of these precells.
-These will be discussed in the Remark~\ref{just_def} just below the definition.